ANZSoilData/def-au-scm/README.md

 Excel spreadsheets of structure compatable with https://skos-play.sparna.fr/play/home are stored here, as are the skos-play ouputs RDF serialisation files (e.g. ttl.)

-The Excel spreadsheets are converted to RDF vocabularies (SKOS) using https://skos-play.sparna.fr/play/home
+The Excel spreadsheets are converted to RDF vocabularies (as SKOS) using https://skos-play.sparna.fr/play/home

 Here both the Excel sheets and RDF serialisation files (e.g. ttl.) are stored for managing requests and change control